 Why – ignition just doesn’t happen instantaneously, it takes time.
 This is why the faster the engine is running, the sooner or more advanced the spark has to occur before TDC.
 By the time the piston reaches TDC, the air fuel mixture will have been completely ignited and just then starts to expand pushing the piston down.

 If the ignition happened right at TDC with our engine running at high speed, the piston will be a good distance down in the cylinder before the air fuel mixture starts expanding – yup, lots of wasted power.
 As we indicated above, magneto ignition systems are usually set for the best compromise between okay starting and good high speed efficiency.

 For model gas engines in RC helicopters, this is not too bad a compromise seeing that we rarely run at full throttle and all out maximum power is not as important to us "rotor heads".

 For model gas engines in RC airplanes however, full throttle power is very important.
 Starting can be difficult and dangerous kick back is always in the back of your mind if you are hand starting.
 Most "prop heads" will usually set the ignition timing for better high speed performance and give up slightly safer starting.
 Yes performance is more important than fingers – thank goodness for chicken sticks and electric starters.

-Some people think the big advantage with electronic ignition is to save weight.
+Some maintain the big advantage with electronic ignition is to save weight.
 While it is true that replacing the magnets and the pick up coil with an electronic pick up and control module will make the model gas engine about 10% lighter – they don’t take into account the added weight of the battery pack that powers the system.